 Installing Debian packages

 The first way is to just specify the debian service name in the "Software package" box.
-In order to install Node-Red it is possible to specify "nodered".
+In order to install Node-RED to an edge device it is possible to specify "nodered".

 Only specifying a debian package name will fetch the package from the repository that is defined on the remote device.
 Then it is installed and started.
 This only works if the repository contains the correct package.

 If a package is defined with a debian compatible file name and a .deb package ending it will be played out from qbee's internal file manager.
-If you want to use your own packages please upload those to the file manager and add them to the specific path "software management/packages".
+If you want to use your own packages please upload those to the file manager and remember to use the correct path..

-Packages that do have a debian compatible naming convention and a ".deb" ending will be provided by qbee from "software-management/packages".
+Packages that do have a debian compatible naming convention and a ".deb" ending will be provided by qbee's file manager from the specified source path.

-It is important that you adhere to the Debian naming convention for this to work.
+It is important to adhere to the debian naming convention for this to work.

 qbee monitors the pocesses with its internal run interval.
 If the qbee-agent gets active and a software that is supposed to be installed is not running it will be automatically restarted.
 This will create a warning entry in the log files.